nodemcu/nodemcu-firmware/docs/en/modules/bloom.md

 This module implements a bloom filter.
 This is a probabilistic data structure that is used to test for set membership.
 There are two operations -- `add` and `check` that allow arbitrary strings to be added to the set or tested for set membership.
-Since this is a probabilistic dta structure, the answer returned can be incorrect.
+Since this is a probabilistic data structure, the answer returned can be incorrect.
 However, if the string *is* a member of the set, then the `check` operation will always return `true`.

 ## bloom.create()